cython/cython/docs/src/userguide/numpy_tutorial.rst

 or may not happen depending on available developer time and resources for Cython.

-1. Support for efficient access to structs/records stored in arrays; currently only primitive types are allowed.
-2. Support for efficient access to complex floating point types in arrays.
+1. Support for efficient access to complex floating point types in arrays.
 The main obstacle here is getting support for efficient complex datatypes in Cython.
-3. Calling NumPy/SciPy functions currently has a Python call overhead; it would be possible to take a short-cut from Cython directly to C. (This does however require some isolated and incremental changes to those libraries;
+2. Calling NumPy/SciPy functions currently has a Python call overhead; it would be possible to take a short-cut from Cython directly to C. (This does however require some isolated and incremental changes to those libraries;
    mail the Cython mailing list for details).
-4. Efficient code that is generic with respect to the number of dimensions.
+3. Efficient code that is generic with respect to the number of dimensions.
    This can probably be done today by calling the NumPy C multi-dimensional iterator API directly; however it would be nice to have for-loops over :func:`enumerate` and :func:`ndenumerate` on NumPy arrays create efficient code.
-5. A high-level construct for writing type-generic code, so that one can write functions that work simultaneously with many datatypes.
-Note however that a macro preprocessor language can help with doing this for now.